 Students may obtain a copy of this list from one of the administrative staff members in the School office.
 Copies may be available online on the Counselor Education webpage.
-Then, consult with your advisor about your proposed selections.
+Then, consult with your program area faculty advisors about your proposed selections.
 Refer to the Registrar's Schedule of Courses for a listing of class times and periods.

 Students enrolling for the first term will be registered for courses by the Program staff prior to the New Student Orientation.
-Beginning in the second semester, however, currently enrolled students will register for classes with the program graduate secretary during the course registration appointment time established by the UF Registrar's Office and reported to students through ISIS.
+Beginning in the second semester, however, currently enrolled students will register for classes with the program graduate secretary during the course registration appointment time established by the UF Registrar's Office and reported to students through One.UF.